 The ADA protects individuals with a broad spectrum of disabilities, including those who are deaf, blind, epileptic, diabetic, and bipolar.
 The ADA also protects people who use wheelchairs, have or have had cancer, or have cognitive disabilities.

-According to the EEOC, the ADA protects:
+According to the EEOC, the ADA protects individuals:

 Keep in mind that the ADA only protects the above individuals who are qualified for the job they have or want.
 The current or potential employee must meet the job-related requirements and be able to perform the job with or without reasonable accommodation.